 Before each lecture, you are expected to do the required readings.
-Readings will usually be taken from the textbook, but will occasionally come from additional sources, typically research papers.
+Readings will usually be taken from the textbook, but will occasionally come from additional sources.
 Two-hour lectures usually have a 10min break in the middle.
+You may attend the morning or the afternoon session, subject to seat availability.